-- 1. Draft is the force which moves air from the appliance up through the chimney.
-The amount of draft in your chimney depends on the length of the chimney, local geography, nearby obstructions and other factors. - 2.
+- Draft is the force which moves air from the appliance up through the chimney.
+The amount of draft in your chimney depends on the length of the chimney, local geography, nearby obstructions and other factors.
+Recommended draft is between .06"w.c. - .09" w.c. when hot, on high - 2.
 Too much draft may cause excessive temperatures in the appliance.
 An uncontrollable burn or a glowing red stove part or chimney indicates excessive draft. - 3.
 Inadequate draft may cause back puffing into the room and plugging of the chimney.
 Smoke leaking into the room through appliance and chimney connector joints indicates inadequate draft.